iamgautamsuthar/flux/README.md

-# Flux - A Minimal Package Manager
+# **Flux - A Minimal Package Manager**

 Flux is a lightweight package manager designed to simplify dependency management for JavaScript projects.
-With support for basic package installation, uninstallation, and now listing installed packages, Flux is steadily evolving.
+With support for basic package installation, uninstallation, listing installed packages, and now updating packages, Flux is steadily evolving.
 More features are on the way!

 🚧 **Alpha Version**: Flux is still in its early development phase and not yet ready for production use.
 We welcome contributors to help shape its future!

 ---

-## � Features
+## **✨ Features**

-### ✅ Implemented
+### ✅ **Implemented**

 -   **Install Packages**: Download and add packages to `node_modules`.